th1encan/School_Projects/README.md

 ## Stat2011
 I used R markdown to perform Monte Carlo Simulations and see the effect of Central Limit Theorem.
-The exercises allowed me to compare the fit between the theorectical and empirical probability distributions.
+The exercises allowed me to compare the fit between the theorectical and simulated probability distributions.